Route105/Tilt-Repeater-ESP32/README.md

 ### Tilt 3 Point Device Level Calibration
-Doing a Tilt Device Level Calibration stores the Calibration data in the tilt.
-You don't need to add the Calibration values to the APP or Software you use.
+Doing a Tilt Device Level Calibration stores the calibration data in the tilt.
+You don't need to add the calibration values to the APP or Software you use.
-- 3 point device level Calibration for your tilt https://www.youtube.com/watch?v=sechzUDQKVs
+- 3 point device level Calibration for your tilt: https://www.youtube.com/watch?v=sechzUDQKVs
+> [!TIP]
-- When you do the Calibration, Start with the 1.12 Solution and then 1.061 Solution then the water.
+> When you do the Calibration, Start with the 1.12 Solution then 1.061 Solution then the water.